microwalk-project/Microwalk/docs/config.md

   - `3`: [(Intel) Westmere](https://en.wikipedia.org/wiki/Westmere_(microarchitecture))
   - `4`: [(Intel) Ivy Brigde](https://en.wikipedia.org/wiki/Ivy_Bridge_(microarchitecture))

+- `stack-tracking` (optional)<br>
+  Enable stack tracking.
+This is an experimental feature for tracking individual stack frames, instead of referencing the stack as a whole.

+  Default: `false`

+- `environment` (optional)<br>
+  A list of enviroment variables which should be passed to the process.

 ## `preprocess`

 General options:
 - `input-buffer-size` (optional)<br>
   Size of preprocessor stage input buffer.
 This throttles the trace generator: Raw traces can be quite large and take up a lot of disk space.
+  If only existing raw traces are loaded from disk, this setting does not significantly influence execution.

   Default: 1